 Former Russian President Dmitry Medvedev and the President of Moscow State University Victor Sadovnichy at the Lomonosov supercomputer presentation

-Robust price/performance, scalability, and fault tolerance were key requirements to the new system.
-“Lomonosov” supercomputer was delivered to MSU by T-Platforms company in 2009 with initial peak performance 420 TFlops.
-In 2011, following the trend in the supercomputer industry, “Lomonosov” was additionally supplemented with 777 compute nodes equipped with GPU based computing accelerators.
-A total peak performance of the computer system 1.37 Pflops, and Linpack performance – 674 Tflops.
+2011 – The third stage: system expansion.
+Following the trend in the supercomputer industry, “Lomonosov” was additionally supplemented with 777 compute nodes equipped with GPU-based computing accelerators.
+As a hardware platform for nodes, TB2-TL solution was used where each node has two Intel Xeon E5630 CPUs and two NVIDIA X2070 computing accelerators.
+A total peak performance of the computer system was 1.37 PFlops, and Linpack performance – 674 TFlops.
 “Lomonosov” was ranked 13th in the June 2011 edition of Top500 list.

 In June 2011, “Lomonosov” was included in the Graph500 list.
 According to tests results, the system ranked third (positions were allocated depending on the workload), but showed the best performance among all systems in the list.
 During tests, a result of 43,471,500,000 TEPS (Traversed Edges Per Second) was obtained using 8192 cores/4096 nodes based on Intel Xeon 5570 processors.
 Lately the system was ranked 2nd in the November 2011 list edition with 103,251,000,000 TEPS using 32,768 cores / 4,096 nodes based on Intel Xeon 5570 processors.

-In 2012, the supercomputer has been additionally equipped with 288 compute nodes with Intel® Xeon X5570/X5670 processors and GPU-based computing accelerators.
-Its total amount of memory has increased to 92 TB, and now computer consumes 2.6 MW.
-As a result of modernization, a peak performance of the computing system has been increased to 1.7 Pflops, and Linpack performance reached 872.5 Tflops.
+2012 – The fourth stage and yet another system expansion round.
+The supercomputer has been additionally equipped with 288 compute nodes with Intel® Xeon X5570/X5670 processors and GPU-based computing accelerators.
+Its total amount of memory has increased to 92 TB, and now computer consumes 2.8 MW.
+As a result of modernization, a peak performance of the computing system has been increased to 1.7 PFlops, and Linpack performance reached 901.9 TFlops.

 «LOMONOSOV» KEY FEATURES